yoonki-kim/esp-va-sdk/README.md

     *   Complete device logs (from device boot-up) taken over UART.
     *   <voice_assistant>.elf file from the build/ directory.
     *   If you have gdb enabled, run the command 'backtrace' and share the output of gdb too.
-    *   The ais_sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.
+    *   The esp-va-sdk and esp-idf branch you are using and the AUDIO_BOARD_PATH that you have set.

-## A2.4 Device not crashed but not responding
+## A1.4 Device not crashed but not responding

 My device is not responding to audio queries: